legionus/shell-screencast/README.md

-bash-screencast.sh
+screencast.bash
 ==================

 This tool allows you to create console-based presentations.
-The `bash-screencast.sh` is a set of the simplest helpers, which make it easier to show the execution of console commands.
+The `screencast.bash` is a set of the simplest helpers, which make it easier to show the execution of console commands.

 Install
 -------

-To install this, just put the script in any directory in PATH.
+To install this, just put the script in any directory in `$PATH`.

 Bugs
 ----